estan/mjc/README.md

 Running
 -------
-To run the compiler, type

-    ./mjc foo.java -S
+The compiler is invoked using the `mjc` script in the top-level directory.

-where `foo.java` is the MiniJava source file to be compiled.
-The available command line options are:
+The available command line are:

     usage: mjc <infile> [options]
      -S             output Jasmin assembly code